Skip to main content

 • optimization

-• “Acceptable performance, with few crashes in 5-6 hours and a bit of lag in open areas like battlegrounds.”
+• “Acceptable performance, few crashes in 5-6 hours, a bit of lag in open areas (battlegrounds grassy area).”

 • “A big step up from Divine Divinity in regards to performance, but still ultimately falls short due to the same issues that plagued Divine Divinity.”